 The “lieutenant” (also his only name in the novel) is the chief adversary of the priest.
 He is obsessed with catching him and leads a posse into the mountains.
 He despises the church which he considers corrupt and has held back the prosperity of the poor.
 He takes hostages from the villages and kills them when he feels it’s necessary.
 However, the “lieutenant” is also idealistic, and believes in radical social reform that would end poverty and provide education for everyone.
 He is capable of acts of personal kindness, as when he gives money to the “whisky priest,” whom he mistakenly thought to be a destitute drunkard.
 He then ruthlessly continues to pursue the priest.
 The “lieutenant” represents Garrido Canabal.

 Once the “whisky priest” is in the mountains he meets a homeless beggar, who tags along with him.
 The priest believes that he will be his Judas, for a large sum of money is offered for the knowledge of his whereabouts.
 The beggar disappears as the priest gets closer to safety.
 But the priest stops to attend to the spiritual needs of a dying man.
 This leads to his eventual capture by the “lieutenant” and the “whisky priest’s” death .

-The novel ends with the Catholic family with whom the “whisky priest” previously conducted secret services for.
+The novel ends with the Catholic family with whom the “whisky priest” previously hid and conducted secret services for them.
 There is a knock on their door.
 Rather than it being the “lieutenant” to arrest them, it is a new priest.